gptflow/runchat/README.md

 ### Extending chat config files

 Sometimes it can be handy to describe a "base" interaction in a file to be able to reuse it later.
 Imagine you have many chats based on ChatGPT behaving like a Linux terminal.
 In this case, to avoid repeating this prompt every time, you can create a base file and inherit all others from it.
-In that case you can extend a chat file, by using an `extend` field of a config:
+You can extend a chat file, by using an `extend` field of a config:

 ```json
 {